 In 2015, I began doing homeschool pre-k lessons with my son.
 I would put together little thematic lesson plans that we would do together one morning per week.
 Each lesson would usually incorporate art activities, sensory activities, books related to the topic, a play activity, and writing.
-I mixed these up with the occasional music component, educational video, trip to a related museum, or nature adventure.
+I mixed these up with the occasional music component, educational video, a trip to a related museum, or nature adventure.

 In late 2016, I decided to broach the topic of environmental issues and pollution.
 Even though he was only 3, I thought my son would get something out of it, and in retrospect, he did!
 So I thought I’d share some of the activities we did.
 Feel free to use or share any of these ideas!